JasperHof/JasperHof.github.io/_docs/assoc/singlesnp.md

 # Step 1

-In Step 1, an elastic net model is fitted to compute polygenic risk scores for every chromosome.
-This step can be broken down into different sub-steps:
+In Step 1, an LDAK-KVIK fits an elastic net model compute polygenic risk scores, for every chromosome separately.
+This step can be broken down into the following sub-steps:

-1. Compute the SNP heritabilities used in the fitting the prediction model
+1. Compute the SNP heritabilities for the prediction model
 2. Determine the optimal hyperparameters for the elastic net using training samples
 3. Construct the best-fitting model and compute a polygenic risk score for every chromosome being tested